asim/turbo/README.md

 # Proxy GPT

-A proxy for OpenAI GPT usage
+A GPT backend powered by OpenAI

 ## Overview

-This is a proxy for the OpenAI API.
+This is a GPT backend for the OpenAI API.
 All requests are forwarded using a shared key.
 The requests are logged in a database for filtering, auditing, etc. It's a standard Go program that can be deployed anywhere using sqlite or a postgres database for persistence.

 ## Features